 Opportunities and Resources

-Every summer students have the opportunity to take part in a week long painting trip to Dumfries House in in East Ayrshire, Scotland.
-Students spend the week drawing and painting alongside their tutors in an area of outstanding natural beauty.
+Every summer students have the opportunity to take part in a week long painting residency to Dumfries House in in East Ayrshire, Scotland.
+Students spend the week drawing and painting alongside their tutors in a diverse and inspiring environment.
 Dumfries House provides a rich artist’s resource, with collections of 18th century furniture, textiles and paintings on loan from the National Gallery of Scotland.
 The house is located in 2,000 acres of Scottish landscape.

-Students attending the trip are asked to pay their own train fare to Scotland but the trip is otherwise fully funded to ensure that all students are able to attend regardless of their financial circumstances.
+Students attending the residency are asked to pay their own travel costs to Scotland but it is otherwise fully funded to ensure that all students are able to attend regardless of their financial circumstances.

-The exhibition is open for several days throughout the week and there is a private view to which family, friends and faculty are invited.
-This year’s exhibition was attended by over 400 people.
+The exhibition is open for several days throughout the week and there is a private view to which family, friends, faculty and special guests are invited.
+This year’s exhibition was attended by over 600 people.